 Should a Teenager Work While in School?

-Isn’t Getting Good Grades More Important Than Working?
+Are Good Grades More Important Than Working?

 Unfortunately, this mentality comes at a price, warns child psychologist, Dr. Jennifer Gatt.
 “This is all fine and good.
 But what about the rich life experience of engaging in your first part-time job?
 Scooping ice cream, seating others at a restaurant, or bussing tables.
-These first jobs are often not glamorous.
-To the contrary, they are often quite labor intensive, and unlike any other chores and tasks that are required of us in other areas of our lives.”

 Benefits Teens Get from Working